robertbrestle/aempowersync/README.md

 - [Apache Sling Referrer Filter](http://localhost:4502/system/console/configMgr/org.apache.sling.security.impl.ReferrerFilter) => Enable allow empty, Remove POST
 - [Adobe Granite CSRF Filter](http://localhost:4502/system/console/configMgr/com.adobe.granite.csrf.impl.CSRFFilter) => remove POST

-**If you do not update these configurations, the script will delete folders/files from your filesystem**
+**If you do not update these configurations, the script may delete folders/files from your filesystem**

 ### Unblock PowerShell Script [Conditional]
 This extension uses a PowerShell script to manage AEM packages and code on your filesystem.